slak44/ckompiler/README.md

 </pre>

-We generate `Diagnostic` instances using a simple DSL, but the error messages, the source extracts and the caret/tilde markers are created lazily, internally.
+We generate `Diagnostic` instances using a simple DSL, but the error messages, the source extracts, and the caret/tilde markers are created lazily, internally.
 They are only computed when (or if) the diagnostic gets printed.
 This is useful, because it makes creating a `Diagnostic` instance relatively cheap.
 As a result, we can create diagnostics even if they might be discarded later, with little